-As mammals we (almost) all have some traits in common: seven cervical vertebrae in the neck, a relatively constant body temperature of 37°C/98°F, hair covering our bodies, three middle ear bones, a nice complex brain and four limbs.
+As mammals, we (almost) all have some traits in common: seven cervical vertebrae in the neck, a relatively constant body temperature of 37°C/98°F, hair covering our bodies, three middle ear bones, a nice complex brain, and four limbs.
 Mammary glands produce the milk that our babies need and we almost all give birth to live young.

-And then, there are the exceptional mammals
+And then, there are the weird mammals

-Sloth have a very low calorie diet based on leaves (the equivalent of us eating lettuce all day), and it takes them an entire month to digest a single leaf.
+Sloths have a very low-calorie diet based on leaves (the equivalent of us eating lettuce all day), and it takes them an entire month to digest a single leaf.
 This is obviously not a very efficient way to acquire energy and explains why sloths are so slow.
 As a way to survive on so few calories, sloths have sacrificed the ability to thermoregulate and their body temperature can drop down to 28°C/84°F – not very mammal-like at all!
 This is a great way to save energy, however, and as sloths are only found in hot, humid rainforests they really don’t need to worry about getting cold.
 Just like reptiles, they can bask under the tropical sun to heat up.
-Unfortunately however, this means that they are not well equipped to deal with extreme weather events, and if it gets too cold, they can starve to death even with a full stomach!
+Unfortunately, however, this means that they are not well equipped to deal with extreme weather events, and if it gets too cold, they can starve to death even with a full stomach!
 As if things couldn’t get stranger, sloths also don’t store lots of milk like most other mammals.
 Storing milk takes a lot of energy, so instead a female sloth will produce it drop by drop throughout the day.
 Since her baby will be snuggled on her chest for the first 12 months, they can simply suckle the milk as it is produced.
 You can find more information and strange sloth facts by navigating the other pages on our website.

 2. Blind, bald and almost immortal

-The naked mole-rat (Heterocephalus glaber) is a strange mammal that develops a set of remarkable characteristics in order to live in the harsh conditions of an underground environment (think constant darkness and limited oxygen).
+The naked mole-rat (Heterocephalus glaber) is a weird mammal that develops a set of remarkable characteristics in order to live in the harsh conditions of an underground environment (think constant darkness and limited oxygen).
 They lack pain sensitivity in their skin, can tolerate oxygen deprivation and are very resistant to cancer.
-They are also “cold blooded” or “poikilothermic”, which means their body temperature fluctuates just like a reptile (and a sloth).
+They are also “cold-blooded” or “poikilothermic”, which means their body temperature fluctuates just like a reptile (and a sloth).
 The lifespan of these hairless creatures is 32 years, which is very unusual for rodents which typically only live for a couple of years.
 And as if all that isn’t enough, naked mole rats also seem to flout the ‘Gompertz law‘ – a mathematical equation that describes aging and mortality rates.
 In other words, the mortality rate is very low, even if they are very old.